uchuugaka/ABSQLite/README.md

-#ABSQLite is an Objective-C wrapper to SQLite.
+#ABSQLite is an Objective-C wrapper to SQLite making it easy to use the database.

 There are 3 classes that conform to the ABDatabaseProtocols
 There is a full example included that shows how the classes are used.